-• Is there a clearly defined idea on which a result can be a street by the problem well defined?
-In what way has it been limited?
-Has the work been planned accordingly?
-Is there adequate information upon which to draw con the Have possible misinterpretations of the data been tall Are there any new questions or suggestions for continuous continuous. nclusions? ken into consideration?
+• Is there a clearly defined idea on which a result can be a street to be a street nclusions? ken into consid

-4. Sub ject Knowledge Score: x 3 =
+4. Sub oject Knowledge Score: x 3 =

-• Is the student familiar with literature and ongoing res What sources has the work been based on?
+• Is the student familiar with the literature and ongoing What sources has the work been based on?
 Is the list of references satisfactory?
-Have the refere To what extent have sources of popular science bee Is the author familiar with the topic dealt with in his/his the author knowledgeable of ongoing research and Is the author familiar with alternative solutions? nces really been studied? n consulted? er work?
+Have the reference To what extent have sources of popular science beer is the author familiar with the topic dealt with in his/he is the author knowledgeable of ongoing research and is the author familiar with alternative solutions? nces really be n consulted? er work? en studied?

 5. Pra ctical Skills Score: x 3 =

 • Did the student make the exhibit him or herself?
 Did he/she carry out the measurements, etc.?
-What help was provided by parents, teachers, profest Did the student take advantage of materials available.
-Where did the student obtain the equipment for the exhibit have available techniques been used? e in school?
+What help was provided by parents, teachers, profes Did the student take advantage of materials available Where did the student obtain the equipment for the e How well have available techniques been used? in school? self-made?

-6. Rep ort and Presentation Score: x 4 =
+6. Rep port and Presentation Score: x 4 =

-• Can the student present the work in a proper and informative way (written, verbally, and graphically through the exhibit)?
+• Can the student present the work in a proper and information verbally, and graphically through the exhibit)?
 Is the content of the work well structured?
-Is the level of text, illustrations, diagrams, and language in the written report sufficient?
-Is the display visually appealing or are there any special qualities or personal touches?
-Is there a relationship between the display and text material?
+Is the level of the text, illustrations, diagrams, and language sufficient?
+Is the display visually appealing or are there any special is there a relationship between the display and text metals. e in the written report

-Total Score:
+Total Sco ore:

-Comm nents:
+Comn nents: